 Starting in the 1990s, manufacturers strengthened the shells, but they still “bled” silicone.
 The gel was similar to the Phase 2 implants.

 Phase 4 implants, 2000s

 The most cohesive gel is called “form stable” and popularly known as “gummy bears.”
 It maintains its teardrop shape in any position.
-It is used in Europe, but has not yet been approved by the FDA for use in the United States.
-Personally, I find them firm and less natural than what we are using now.
+It has been used in Europe for many years, and the first implants using this form stable silicone gel were approved by the FDA for use in the United States in 2012.

 The Keller Funnel, 2010